 The national average salary for paralegals is $56,230 per year.

-The SSC Paralegal Program has a virtual job board exclusively for current students and alumni.
+The SSC Law and Paralegal Studies Program has a virtual job board exclusively for current students and alumni.

 A recent survey found that 89% of SSC Paralegal Program graduates were employed in the legal field within six months of graduating!

 Emphasis is placed on the development of core skills in legal research techniques, compilation and analysis of data, understanding legal vocabulary, preparation of legal documents, and critical thinking.
-A student that successfully completes the Paralegal/Legal Assistant Degree or Certificate will have done so after demonstrating adequate skills in each of the following competencies:
+A student that successfully completes the Law and Paralegal Studies Degree or Certificate will have done so after demonstrating adequate skills in each of the following competencies:

 • knowledge of the various functions and roles of a paralegal;